pouriatabari/kafka_cluster_init/manualInstallation.md

 ./bin/zookeeper-server-start.sh -daemon config/zookeeper.properties
 ./bin/kafka-server-start.sh -daemon config/server.properties
 ```
-13. you can check the running cluster by typing `jps` command. after that you must see 2 parameters in the output. `QuorumPeerMain` for ensure that running cluster and `kafka` for ensure that running brokers:
+13. You can check the running cluster by typing `jps` command. after that you must see 2 parameters in the output. `QuorumPeerMain` for ensure that running cluster and `kafka` for ensure that running brokers:
 ```
 jps
 ```